Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/06/packaging-visual-studio-database-project-with-octopack.md

 categories:
     - Automation
 tags:
-    - octopus
+    - Octopus
-    - powershell
+    - PowerShell
-    - sql
+    - SQL
 ---

 [![Exploring Octopus Deploy](/img/2015/07/exploring-octopus-deploy.jpg)](/publications/exploring-octopus-deploy/)The prevalent method of packaging databases for Octopus Deploy is to use update scripts, along with a tool such as DbUp or ReadyRoll to perform the upgrade and manage which scripts have been run on each environment.